-EDCI 422.
+EDCI 433.
 Individual Studies.
-(Maximum 4).
+(1-4).
 Qualified undergraduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
-Two copies of a well-written paper must be filed before credit is given, one with instructor and one with the chairman of the department.
+Two copies of a well-written paper must be filed before credit is given, one with the instructor and one with the chairman of the department.